 The sooner you start dealing with your debt, the sooner you'll have it paid off.
 The next few years will pass whether you pay it off or not, so start by trying at least one or two of these strategies.
 You've really got nothing to lose!

-If you need help getting started with a plan, or if you're not sure if your budget is realistic, contact us for a free, confidential appointment with one of our Credit Counsellors.
-Our appointments are either over the phone or in one of our offices and they don't obligate you to anything.
+If you need some help getting started with a plan, or if you're not sure if your budget is realistic, contact a non-profit Credit Counsellor for a free, confidential appointment.
+Appointments can take place either over the phone or in person, and they don't obligate you to anything.
 The Counsellor will review your whole situation with you and then suggest options to help you reach your goals.
-The earlier you contact us, the more options you'll have.
+Typically, the earlier you contact a Credit Counselor, the more options you'll have.

 Learn More about How to Get Out of Debt